antadlp/Colab_Cublas/README.md

 # Instruction
-On Colab you have to change runtime to GPU (Runtime menu) Click on "Connect" (top-right)
+On Colab you have to change runtime to GPU (Runtime menu).
+Click on "Connect" (top-right)

 Then launch this command: